godtierstorytelling-ctrl/story-spark-GPT-portfolio/docs/system-logic.md

 ---

 # 🌟 4.
-Upsell Logic (upsell-logic.js)
+Upsell Logic (`upsell-logic.js`)

-Upsell logic provides gentle, non-intrusive nudges when the user expresses interest in advanced features available in the Story Engine GPT.
+Upsell logic provides gentle, non-intrusive suggestions when the user expresses interest in advanced features found in the **Story Engine GPT**.

-Trigger words include:
+### Trigger phrases include:

-“advanced outline”
+- “advanced outline”

-“custom structure”
+- “custom structure”

-“detailed beat sheet”
+- “detailed beat sheet”

-“non-free tools”

-“premium workflow”
+- “premium tools”
+- “pro version”

-How upsell logic works:
+### How upsell logic works

-The module processes input normally
+1. The module processes input normally

-Story Spark checks if the user’s request matches an upsell trigger
+2. Story Spark checks if the user’s request matches an upsell trigger

-If yes → an optional upsell note is appended to the output
+3. If yes → an optional upsell note is appended to the module’s output

-The message is always optional, never blocking
+4. The upsell message is always **optional** and never blocks progression

-Example upsell message:
+### Example upsell message:

 FYI — the Story Engine GPT can autofill advanced frameworks and export full beat sheets when you're ready to go deeper!

-Why this matters:
+### Why this matters

-Creates value pathways into the larger product ecosystem
+- Creates a natural upgrade path

-Mirrors standard SaaS upgrade patterns
+- Mirrors standard SaaS “free → pro” systems

-Keeps creative flow uninterrupted
+- Keeps writers in flow without interruption
+- Guides users toward the larger Story Engine ecosystem

 ---